parsingphase/beerbot/README.md

 Run with `--help` for further details

+#### daily_visualisation.py

+Generate a graphical visualisation of your past daily consumption as a SVG image.

+As with imbibed.py, adding measures to your checkins helps with precision - however you can also just visualise number of drinks by day.

+Usage:

+    ./daily_visualisation.py data/input.json --output data/output.svg --legend

+Run with `--help` for further details

 ## Installation and requirements

 These scripts are designed for use for those with some experience of running python code.